xemlock/wp-codemirror-block/readme.txt

 No, it is Dependent on Gutenberg to Create Blocks, you have to install and activate Gutenberg, or Update your WordPress to 5.0 with built-in Block Editor.

 = Q. How to insert Code Block in Post? =
-A. Adding "`Code Block`" is same as inserting other Blocks.
+A. Adding `Code Block` is same as inserting other Blocks.

 1. Log in to Admin Area of your WordPress website.
-2. Go to "`Posts`" -> "`Add New`".
+2. Go to `Posts` -> `Add New`.
-3. Click The + button. it dispaly all available "`Blocks`" to Insert.
+3. Click The + button. it dispaly all available `Blocks` to Insert.
-4. Find or Search "`Code Block`".
+4. Find or Search `Code Block`.
-5. Click "`Code Block`" to insert in Post.
+5. Click `Code Block` to insert in Post.

 = Q. How to change Language / Mode of Code Block? =
-A. Just select your "`Language / Mode`" from Select Dropdown.
+A. Just select your `Language / Mode` from Select Dropdown.

 = Q. How to change color Theme of Code Block? =
-A. Just select your "`theme`" from Select Dropdown.
+A. Just select your `theme` from Select Dropdown.

 = Q. How to enable or disable Line Numbers? =
 A. Just click toogle button to (On/Off) it.

 = Q. Does this require any knowledge of HTML or CSS? =
 A. Absolutely not.
 This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use Block.
-But you have to know about code pasted on "`Code Block`", to select proper Language/Mode.
+But you have to know about code pasted on `Code Block`, to select proper Language/Mode.

 = Q. The last WordPress update is preventing me from editing my website that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.